yesequin/Google_Data_Analytics_Course/README.md

     ## UNDERSTAND DATA VISUALIZATION

-    A quick rule for creating visualizations is: that your audience should know exactly what they’re looking at within the first five seconds of seeing it.
+    A quick rule for creating visualizations is: that your audience should know exactly what they’re looking at **within the first five seconds of seeing it**.
 In the five seconds after that, your audience should understand the conclusion your visualization is making, even if they aren’t familiar with the research you’ve been doing.

     When creating data visualizations, you must strike a balance between presenting enough information for your audience to understand the meaning of the visualization and not overwhelming them with too much detail.